decking exeter ⋅ topsham ⋅ sidmouth ⋅ exmouth ⋅ devon

 Whilst constructing your hardwood deck.
 You might find.
 Several of your hardwood decking boards are not perfectly straight.
 Especially compared with softwood decking products.
 You will need to straighten them.
 Create several hardwood wedges from offcuts.
 Get to some help.
 Using your wedges.
 Apply a little pressure to bring the boards back in line.
 And screw in place!

 When treating your deck.
 Always follow the manufacturer’s instructions.
 To the detail.
-If doubt contacts the manufacturer.
+If doubt contact the manufacturer.
 When working with new products.
 Always test on a small area first.
 Before treating the entire deck.

 Remove any build-up of dirt, soil, or leaf litter.
 This will increase your deck’s drainage.
 Preventing mold and algae formation.
 And reducing your timber’s over-all fungal infection.
 Periodically sweep and hose down your Decking Exeter.
 Jet wash thoroughly and the end of the season.
 Mould and algae build-up is a slip hazard.
 Remove black speckled mold early on.
 With a kitchen scourer and proprietary deck cleaner.

 To remove food stains.
 Such as ketchup, wine, soup, fruit juice and cola, coffee.
 Clean the deck with a pressure washer.
 Combined, if necessary, with a mild cleaning product.
 For stubborn stains.
 Scrub well with diluted bleach.
 And rinse well.
 Apply Net-trol.
 To replenish the faded colour.